 - The Mad Norwegian editions of Lance Parkin's AHistory go one step further, and remove the UNIT stories from the rest of the chronology.
 Stories relating to UNIT are dated in the format of "UNIT Year 1" or suchlike.
 This book offers the suggestion that The Invasion and Spearhead from Space happened in either 1969, 1974, or 1979, and then dates the UNIT stories relative to those stories.
 The book states the author's personal preference for a 1974 start date.
 This schema doesn't offer a start date for a 1960s dating scheme.
 In Parkin's summary of the debate, he appears to be unaware that Carnival of Monsters offers a date in this range.

 Since this site uses in-universe evidence wherever possible, we favour an early 70s dating scheme, because that is where the majority of in-universe evidence points.
-However, in future, we may change our History of the Whoniverse section to allow users to pick their UNIT dating scheme.
-If and when that happens, the default version will still display the UNIT stories as happening in the 1970s.
+However, in future, we may change our History of the Whoniverse section to allow users to pick their UNIT dating scheme, though unless the weight of evidence changes the early-70s scheme will remain the default view.